keeaanoo/Pengenalan-Informatika/UTS.md

 As I grew up, I played many 2D pixel games, because yk they didn't need high-end specs.
 Over time, I began to enjoy and appreciate how the games work as well as their visual style.
 I also started to like pixel art.
 Besides playing 2D games, I loved watching zombie-themed movies and series, which got me thinking – why not create my own 2D pixel zombie themed game? so here it is Keanu's Escape Odyssey : Infected Outbreak

 ## 1.2.
 Deksripsi Teknologi Informasi
+"Keanu's Escape Odyssey: Infected Outbreak" is an 2D pixel art game that thrusts you into a world ravaged by Zombies.
+As Keanu, you'll navigate through the pixelated map, solve puzzles etc, all while surviving.
+Make choices that impact your fate and those of other survivors, escape the nightmare, and survive the infected apocalypse.

 ## 1.3.
 Branding

-Merk    : Keanu's Escape Odyssey : Infected Outbreak Tagline : Survive, Solve, and Escape the Infected Outbreak with Keanu!
+Merk    : Keanu's Escape Odyssey : Infected Outbreak

+Tagline : Survive, Solve, and Escape the Infected Outbreak with Keanu!

 Campign : Join Keanu on a pixelated adventure like no other!
 In a world overrun by the infected, you'll need to strategize, solve puzzles, and fight your way through hordes of infected to escape the Outbreak